rmingming/cuHelmholtz/README.md

 make testgpu
 ./testgpu 128 1 2 0
 ```
-In the above, 128 means the number of cells in each direction.
+In the above line ```./testgpu 128 1 2 0```, 128 means the number of cells in each direction.
 If you want to use different cells in different directions, you should use ```make testgpurectangle``` instead of ```make testgpu```.
 The three numbers after 128 are boundary condtions in x, y and z directions respectively.
+The number can be 0, 1, 2, 3, and 4.
+Their meanings are:

+* 0 means periodic
-0 means periodic, 1 means left and right are both Dirichlet boundaries, 2 means left is Dirichlet boundary and right is Neumann boundary, 3 means left and right are both Neumann boundaries, 4 means left is Neumann boundary and right is Dirichlet boundary.
+* 1 means left and right are both Dirichlet boundaries
+* 2 means left is Dirichlet boundary and right is Neumann boundary
+* 3 means left and right are both Neumann boundaries
+* 4 means left is Neumann boundary and right is Dirichlet boundary.

 ### Caution
 If you want to change the testing function, you just need to modify file ```ufunc.h```.
 But pay attention to the periodic boundary condition.
 When you want to use periodic boundary condition, you must make sure that the inline functions in file ```ufunc.h``` return identical values at the two ends in the periodic direction.
 We have provided three testing examples in this file.